 Imposters is a TV series about a group of con artists.
 It’s a fun series with a great cast and an entertaining twisty storyline.
-This is a review (with a few spoilers, beware) of season 1.
-Season 2 will arrive on Bravo in April.
+This is a review (with a few spoilers) of season 1.

 Inbar Lavi stars as the chief seductress in a team of three con artists.
 Lavi takes on new personas as Ava, Alice, CeCe, Saffron and so on.
 Her real name is Maddie so that’s what I’ll call her here.
-She marrries someone and 28 days later she steals all their money and disappears.
+The con is, she marries someone and 28 days later she steals all their money and disappears.

 Working with Maddie are Brian Benben (real name Max), and Katherine LaNasa (real name Sally), who take on whatever persona is needed for the con to support Maddie’s seduction and marriage.
 When these three finish with a mark, most of the money goes to The Doctor (Ray Proscia) who then sends them off to find their next mark.

 When we first meet Maddie she’s Ava with a French accent.
 She just married Ezra Bloom (Rob Heaps).
 They are very happy together and we don’t realize any more than Ezra does what is about to happen.
 He’s buying her a cute puppy when he realizes all his credit cards are refused.
 At the ATM he sees his balance is $0.
 He dashes home to find the safe emptied.

 On the fridge is scribbled www.mrsezrabloom.com.
 Ezra looks at the website and sees a farewell video from Ava with instructions about an envelope in the freezer.
 It contains blackmail information.
 She warns him if he tries to find her, she’ll use it.

 We realize later this is the M.O.
 Seduction, marriage, steal everything, leave a video and a blackmail threat, disappear.
 It’s worked for years.